 Related article: Seeking friend for the end of the world

-They feel that overall, the homestead provides a safe environment for the kids and they don’t have to worry about them.
-They let them out the back door and they know they’re going to be safe.
+They feel that overall, the homestead provides a safe environment for the kids.
+They don’t have to worry about them mixing with the wrong crowd.
+Every day, they let them out the back door and they know they’re going to be safe.
 There isn’t anything they can get into that’s going to be a problem and this is a reassuring feeling for Mary and Tom.
 They don’t have to stress about their kids and they always know where they are.
 It’s something that they wouldn’t be able to get in a big city.

 Having an off-grid life will assure a healthier living